Know the fees.

 Had to include a pic of the author :-)Almost all gyms will give you a free guest pass for a day or maybe even for a week.
 Take advantage of this opportunity!
 This is EXTREMELY important as it will give you a good feel for the gym and it will allow you to learn all about what the gym has to offer.

 Use the guest pass at the same time you will be going.

 There is nothing more unnerving than signing a yearly contract and going to work out that first day only to find that the gym is packed.
-You have to wait for a treadmill and there are lines for each machine.
-You have to use that guest pass at the same time you will be working out so that you don't have an unpleasant surprise.
-This is probably the most important advice I can give you because if you dread going to the gym you just won't go.
+You have to wait for a calf raise machine and there are lines for every other machine.
+You have to use that guest pass at the same time you will be working out so that you don’t have an unpleasant surprise.
+This is probably the most important advice I can give you because if you dread going to the gym you just won’t go.

 Talk to other members.

 This is another very important tip.
 Chances are if you have been in the area for a while, you will know someone who goes to that gym.
 Even if you don’t, while you are at the gym, make it a point to stop some of the members and ask them questions that are important to you.
 You may want to ask them how happy they are with the gym and if not, why not.
 Members will give you the straight poop while the salesperson will not.